SteveClement/NC3-LU/content/monarc.md

 MONARC is an iterative and qualitative method of risk analysis in four stages, broadly inspired by ISO/IEC 27005.

-MONARC was created by the [CASES team](https://www.cases.lu) which is now part of NCC-LU.
+MONARC was created by the [CASES team](https://www.cases.lu) which is now part of NC3-LU.

 [![Latest Release](https://img.shields.io/github/release/monarc-project/MonarcAppFO.svg?style=flat-square)](https://github.com/monarc-project/MonarcAppFO/releases/latest)